stevenrobday/stevenrobday.github.io/README.md

 var modalRatio = superModalWidth / superModalHeight;

-// for smaller super modal ratio, stretch image container to the
+// for smaller super modal ratio, size image container to
-// width of the super modal and calculate height based on ratio if(modalRatio < imgRatio) {
+// the width of the super modal and proportionate height if(modalRatio < imgRatio) {
-  var tmpWidth = superModalWidth; var tmpHeight = superModalWidth / imgWidth * imgHeight;
+  var imgWrapWidth = superModalWidth; var imgWrapHeight = imgHeight * superModalWidth / imgWidth;
 }

-// for equal or larger modal ratio, stretch image container to
+// for smaller super modal ratio, size image container to
-// the height of the super modal and calculate width else {
+// the height of the super modal and proportionate width else {
-  var tmpWidth = superModalHeight / imgHeight * imgWidth;
+  var imgWrapHeight = superModalHeight; var imgWrapWidth = imgWidth * superModalHeight / imgHeight;
-  var tmpHeight = superModalHeight;
 }

-$superModalImgWrap.height(tmpHeight);
-$superModalImgWrap.width(tmpWidth);
+$superModalImgWrap.height(imgWrapHeight);
+$superModalImgWrap.width(imgWrapWidth);

 ```

 **Contact Form**

 > Achieved with AJAX call to PHP file stored on my web hosting (included in repo)